NCIOCPL/r4r-content/resources/resource18.md

     - doc: cbiit
 pocs: []
 ---
 OMIT is a domain ontology specifically designed for the miRNA field.
+OmniSearch software was developed to handle the significant challenge of miRNA-related data integration and query.
+It will significantly assist biologists, bioinformaticians, and clinical investigators to unravel critical roles performed by different microRNAs in human disease.